Bruno125/Unofficial-Ups/README.md

    - For it to work, you'll have to add the file `appconfig.properties` to the project root.
       - It contains the info about the base url and the secret keys for the frameworks I use.
 You can find a sample [here](https://gist.github.com/Bruno125/eb19aa6c595fdd5d82d141dc77d5f347)
       - It contains sensitive data, so for security, it's included on the `.gitignore`.
 It will never the pushed to this repository.
    - It gets its data from [these repositories](app/src/main/java/com/brunoaybar/unofficialupc/data/repository/impl/upc).
 They connect with the university web services, so unless you have base url nothing will work.
+You won't find that url anywhere in this repo so don't bother searching it.

 ## Project Structure